 If you have the time it is worth visiting the Falls in the early morning, late afternoon and at the full moon to take advantage of the different positions of the sun and the moon.

 Remember to water-proof yourself. a.k.a. water-proof bags for your phone, camera, wallet – don’t bother to use an umbrella.
-Raincoat might help a little bit, but you will definitely get wet anyway.
-Photos couldn’t do justice for capturing the thrill that I felt, it’s definitely an impression for a lifetime.
+A raincoat might help a little bit, but you will definitely get wet anyway.
+Photos couldn’t do justice for capturing the thrill that I felt in the spray, it’s definitely an impression for a lifetime.

 What else to do in Victoria Falls, Zimbabwe?

-There are simply too much to do in the area!
-Zambezi and Chamabando game drive, Bungee jumping, helicopter flights, elephant rides, Zambezi sunset cruises, rainforest guided tours, and rafting… the possibilities are endless!
+There is so much to do in there, and most of them are outdoor and thrilling activities!
+Zambezi and Chamabando game drive, Bungee jumping, helicopter flights, elephant rides, rainforest guided tours, and rafting… the possibilities are endless!
 While the activities I just mentioned could be done in either of the two countries, Zimbabwe does have a better game viewing experience, and the sunset cruise in Zambia is simply breath-taking.
-While I may go further into details about these activities in future posts, there is something more, (yes more!) that you could consider in Zimbabwe if you are, still, looking for something fun to do in between your walks.
+Obviously you don’t have to do them all, feel free to talk to a hotel or travel agency staff to make a decision.
+As for me, I visited Chobe in Botswana and enjoyed a relaxing time and explored the town.